 The Harrow way

 A boarding ethos is part of the Harrow DNA, and day and full boarding options are available to Bangkok students in Years 5 through to 13.
 Since opening its four boarding houses in 2016, the school has the capacity to board 40% of its students.
 Boarders have a short walk across the playing fields from the junior and senior boys’ houses and girls’ house on the school grounds.
-As well as having the opportunity to sign up for supervised study sessions after school, boarders can enjoy some R&R in the Hub; the sports hall is open every evening; mountain bikes can be hired to explore the campus; and common rooms are equipped with pool tables, table tennis tables, board games and projection rooms.
+As well as having the opportunity to sign up for supervised study sessions after school, boarders can enjoy some R&R in the Hub; the sports hall is open every evening; mountain bikes can be hired to explore the campus; and common rooms are equipped with pool tables, table tennis tables, board games, and projection rooms.

 Harrow Bangkok is one of four international schools within the Harrow family, all of which follow the house system.
 As the school says, it is “at the heart of the students’ lives”.
-Both boarders and day students are members of one of six houses, (Byron, Churchill, Keller, Nehru, Sonakul and Suriyothai), which are each presided over by a house master or mistress who is responsible for their pastoral care.
-There are plenty of house events including art, poetry, short story and chess and Scrabble competitions; football, badminton, volleyball, golf tournaments; the annual swimming gala, sports day, and annual dragon boat race.
+Both boarders and day students are members of one of six houses, (Byron, Churchill, Keller, Nehru, Sonakul, and Suriyothai), which are each presided over by a house master or mistress who is responsible for their pastoral care.
+There are plenty of house events including art, poetry, short story, chess and Scrabble competitions; football, badminton, volleyball, and golf tournaments; the annual swimming gala, sports day, and annual dragon boat race.
 Students also wear their house colour with pride every Thursday.
 You get the feeling that boys and girls develop a strong sense of belonging and allegiance to their house over time.
 It also helps to create a ‘small school’ atmosphere within this large school.